Skip to content

 The CRC-SCA natural history study and biomarker development is growing and adapting during this exciting new era in ataxia research as pharmaceuticals are advancing to therapy development for the ataxias.
 CRC-SCA plans to add specific clinical end-point assessments and biospecimen collection.
 This will increase the strength of this study allowing the consortium to partner with stakeholders in a meaningful way that will include patients as research collaborators.

 The Clinical Research Consortium for the Study of Cerebellar Ataxia (CRC-SCA) continues to recruit research participants who have a confirmed diagnosis of SCA 1, 2, 3, 6, 7, 8 or 10.
 This is an opportunity for anyone in the United States with those forms of SCA at any stage of the disease to participate.
-Contact the research coordinator at a site near you to learn more about how you might be able to help in Ataxia research efforts to discover a treatment.

 Study Leadership